UAE’s Amal spacecraft rockets toward Mars in Arab world 1st

 “Developing a spacecraft is not easy even if there is ample funding,” said Junya Terazono, an astronomer at Aizu University.

-Emirati scientists worked with researchers at the University of Colorado Boulder, University of California, Berkeley and Arizona State University.
+Emirati scientists worked with researchers at the University of Colorado Boulder, University of California, Berkeley, and Arizona State University.
 The spacecraft was assembled at Boulder and transported to Japan as the two countries looked to expand their ties with the rich and politically stable Middle Eastern nation.

-The Amal spacecraft, along with its launch, cost $200 million, according to Omran Sharaf, the UAE project manager.
+The Amal spacecraft, along with its launch, cost $200 million, according to Sharaf.
 Operation costs at Mars have yet to be divulged.

 Amal, about the size of a small car, carries three instruments to study the upper atmosphere and monitor climate change while circling the red planet for at least two years.
-It is set to follow up on NASA’s Maven orbiter sent to Mars in 2014 to study how it went from a warm, wet world that may have harbored microbial life during its first billion years, to the cold, barren place of today.
+It is set to follow up on NASA’s Maven orbiter sent to Mars in 2014 to study how the planet went from a warm, wet world that may have harbored microbial life during its first billion years, to the cold, barren place of today.
+Hope also plans to send back images of weather changes.

-Japan, a U.S. ally, has already long collaborated in defense and space technology.

-Resource-poor Japan has traditionally kept friendly ties with Middle Eastern countries.
-In recent years, Japan has increasingly stepped up trade and defense ties with the UAE, and now seeks to expand its space business.
+Japan has long collaborated with the U.S. and other partners in defense and space technology, and the resource-poor country has traditionally kept friendly ties with Middle Eastern countries.
+Japan’s launch services are known for accuracy and an on-time record, but the providers are working to cut costs to be more internationally competitive.

-Two other Mars missions are planned in the coming days by the U.S. and China.
+Two other Mars missions are planned in coming days.
+China aims to explore the Martian surface with an orbiter and rover and to search for water and ice with a launch expected around Thursday.
 The U.S. plans to send a rover named Perseverance to search for signs of ancient life and collect rock and soil samples for return to Earth.
 Liftoff is targeted for July 30.
-China aims to explore Mars with an orbiter and rover to study the planet’s surface, and search for water and ice.
-This launch is set for around July 23.

-Japan Aerospace Exploration Agency, or JAXA, plans to send a spacecraft to the Martian moon Phobos to collect samples to bring back to Earth in 2029.
+Japan has its own Mars mission planned in 2024.
+It plans to send spacecraft to the Martian moon Phobos to collect samples to bring back to Earth in 2029.

 Milko reported from Jakarta, Indonesia.
 Associated Press writers Malak Harb and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.